esa/nanosat-mo-framework/docs/source/opssat/packaging.rst

      <chmod dir="${esa.nmf.mission.opssat.assembly.outputdir}" perm="ugo+rx" includes="**/*.sh"/>
    </target>

 7. Invoke ``mvn clean install -Pexp``.

-In the folder ``target/nmf-opssat-VERSION/experimenter-package/`` you will find the directory structure that you need to package your app as an IPK for OPS-SAT.
+8. Go to the folder ``target/nmf-opssat-VERSION/experimenter-package/`` and you will find the directory structure to package your app as an IPK for OPS-SAT.

+9. Zip the generated directory structure and send it to OPS-SAT's Flight Control Team (FCT).